-- 1. Designed Surveys: Included in this category are the traditional commodity-based surveys and those surveys not necessarily based on commodities, but have been prepared by CPHST and have the same format for surveying for multiple pests within an environmental niche, business model, or taxonomic group.
+1. Designed Surveys: Included in this category are the traditional commodity-based surveys and those surveys not necessarily based on commodities, but have been prepared by CPHST and have the same format for surveying for multiple pests within an environmental niche, business model, or taxonomic group.
 The intent of these surveys is to detect pests not known to be present in those areas of the nation where a particular commodity is grown, in a particular environment or habitat, or associated with various business models.
 The goal of the CAPS program is to conduct national surveys and obtain a national dataset for exotic pests in commodities, habitats, and businesses of national importance.
-The following are appropriate for conducting a Designed Priority Survey in 2017. - Commodity-based surveys: Corn, Cotton, Oak, Pine, Small Grains, Soybean, and Tropical Hosts - Taxonomic group-based surveys: Exotic Wood Borer and Bark Beetle (EWB/BB), Cyst Nematodes, and Mollusks - Not all pests listed in a commodity- or taxon-based survey need be targeted by an individual State.
-Target only those pests that are important and make biological, environmental, or economic sense to the State.
-Selecting a portion (e.g., 50% or greater) of the pests listed in a commodity survey guide fulfills the requirement of conducting that survey.
+The following are appropriate for conducting a Designed Priority Survey in 2018.

-[No] Grape, Palm, Solanaceous, and Stone Fruit Commodity Surveys will not be offered through CAPS for 2017 funding.
-These and other surveys that are based on Specialty Crop Commodities (e.g., Orchard [Apple, Pear, etc.] and other fruit, vegetable, and specialty crop surveys) should be suggested for Farm Bill funding.
-Like-wise, Asian Defoliator surveys are more aligned with the language of the Farm Bill, and will not be supported for funding through CAPS.
+- Commodity-based surveys:\\ Corn, Cotton, Oak, Pine, Small Grains, Soybean, and Tropical Hosts - Taxonomic group-based surveys:\ Exotic Wood Borer and Bark Beetle (EWB/BB), Cyst Nematodes, and Mollusks based on Specialty Crop Commodities (e.g., Orchard [Apple, Pear, etc.] and other fruit, vegetable, and specialty crop surveys) should be suggested for Farm Bill funding.
+Like-wise, Asian Defoliator and Pathway surveys are more aligned with the language of the Farm Bill, and will not be supported for funding through CAPS.